nlpcl-lab/CADD_dataset/README.md

 * __Note__
   * 2021/09/05 New version update
   * The data is in the CSV format.
-  * Please BE SURE that you are fully aware of and agree to the ethical guidelines.
+  * Please MAKE SURE that you are fully aware of and agree to the ethical guidelines.
   * Please DO NOT modify this file directly.

 ## Ethical Guidelines